tolstenko/mobagen/docs/Networking.md

 # HTTP

 In order to work with https, we would need a lib to provide ssl/tls/crypto implementations.
-Given that, the first lib that come ta my mind is OpenSSL.
+Given that, the first lib that come into my mind is OpenSSL.

 OpenSSL have many issues.
 Ex.: in order to build it, we need to have Perl scripting...